 Although he still finds his studies challenging at times, Cameron says the help he receives from the Library & Learning Centre has made the journey more manageable.

 “It just surprised me how willing they were to do their best to help me.
 They are awesome, they go above and beyond.”

-The Library and Learning Centre aims to enhance student engagement and success through the provision of tailored programmes and learning support to enable all Open Polytechnic students to achieve their full academic potential.
-Experienced learning advisers are therefore available to support students at all stages of their study.
+The Library & Learning Centre aims to enhance student engagement and success through the provision of tailored programmes and learning support to enable all Open Polytechnic students to achieve their full academic potential.
+Experienced advisers are therefore available to support students at all stages of their study.

-In addition to one-on-one consultations with Learning Advisers (via phone, Skype or email), the centre provides online study resources and workshops, a student mentoring programme, a writing support service for first-time students, and services for students with disabilities.
+In addition to one-on-one consultations with advisers (via phone, Skype or email), the Library & Learning Centre provides online study resources and workshops, a student mentoring programme, a writing support service for first-time students, and services for students with disabilities.

-The Library and Learning Centre works Polytechnic-wide to support students and ensure equal opportunities and access for all students irrespective of age, gender, socio-economic background, ethnicity or physical ability.
+The Library & Learning Centre works Polytechnic-wide to support students and ensure equal opportunities and access for all students irrespective of age, gender, socio-economic background, ethnicity or physical ability.